Human Google

 Lesson Overview

 Can I pick your brain?
-In this lesson, students will learn about an alternative way of learning new information.
-This lesson features a video about a place you can call to ask any question you may have, no matter how silly.
-Students will learn and practice verb patterns, asking questions, and vocabulary relating to this topic.
-The lesson includes plenty of engaging discussion activities and worksheets that have been developed for adults and teenagers.
+In this lesson, students will learn about an alternative way of acquiring new information.
+The lesson features a video about a unique service where you can call and ask any question, no matter how silly.
+Students will learn and practice verb patterns, asking questions, and relevant vocabulary.
+The lesson includes plenty of engaging discussion activities and worksheets designed for both adults and teenagers, ensuring a fun and interactive learning experience.

 Lesson Objectives